How to Complete a WP Debugging Test

 Please see the WordPress Codex entry on this topic for more information.

-2. Once you have this enabled, replicate the error using the same steps you originally took.
+2. Replicate the error using the same steps you originally took.

-3. Check your server log for the error message and share it with the ApproveMe team.
+3. Check your debug log for the error message and share it with the ApproveMe.com team.